Value Objects as Embedded Entities

 Check your domain model and validate these assumptions.

-• Postal address, phone numbers, email addresses are value objects and have no external or internal identifiers.
+• Postal addresses, phone numbers, email addresses are value objects and have no external or internal identifiers.

 • They are always owned by other value objects or more often by entities such as people, companies, and delivery forms.